Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Hookless Compatibility

 ENVE tests each tire model and size on its wheels that have been submitted to them by tire companies.
 Tire models and sizes are listed as Approved/Recommended or Not Approved/Incompatible.
-Tires that are not on either list have not been submitted for testing and ENVE suggests you “contact the tire manufacturer and ask them if their tires are approved.”
+Tires not on either list have not been submitted for testing, and ENVE suggests you “contact the tire manufacturer and ask them if their tires are approved.”

 In the chart under section 1.
-Aerodynamics, I’ve noted where tires are not compatible with Zipp and ENVE hookless wheels.
-I say more when the same tires come out with different compatibility listings in the tire reviews below.
+Aerodynamics, I’ve noted if tires are not compatible with Zipp and ENVE hookless wheels.
+I say more when the same tires come out with different compatibility listings in the reviews below.

 The ETRTO and ISO standard for tubeless tires on hookless or “straight side” rims states the maximum pressure at which tires can be safely inflated is 5 bars (72.5 psi).
-You shouldn’t inflate it higher for safety reasons and even a 250lb/115kg shouldn’t need to for performance reasons.
+You shouldn’t inflate it higher for safety; even a 250lb/115kg rider shouldn’t need to for performance reasons.

 What Matters Less